 Workarounds Were Putting Their Content Library at Risk

 Given the pain of a distributed team trying to use systems designed for a single office, it was no surprise that off-site producers resorted to shipping hard drives directly to editors, bypassing the asset management system altogether.
 Content was extremely vulnerable to loss while being shipped around on hard drives.
 And making editorial changes to content afterward without direct access to the original source files wasn’t practical.
 Content was becoming increasingly disorganized and hard for users to find or repurpose.
-Loren knew that installing servers and storage at every remote production site was not an option.
+Goldfarb knew that installing servers and storage at every remote production site was not an option.

-What Loren needed was an asset management solution that could keep productions moving smoothly and content organized and protected, even with remote producers and editors, so that his team could stay focused on creating content.
+What Goldfarb needed was an asset management solution that could keep productions moving smoothly and content organized and protected, even with remote producers and editors, so that his team could stay focused on creating content.
 He soon realized that most available MAMs weren’t built for that.

 Everwell’s distributed workflow

 A Cloud-Based MAM Designed for the Complete Workflow

 After reviewing and rejecting several vendors on his own, Goldfarb met with Jason Perr of Workflow Intelligence Nexus.
 Jason proposed a complete cloud workflow solution with iconik for asset management and Backblaze B2 Cloud Storage for cloud storage.
 Built by established MAM provider Cantemo, iconik takes an entirely new approach by delivering asset management with integrated workflow tools as an on-demand service.
 With iconik, everything is available through a web browser.